pedrofurtado/microsoft_teams_incoming_webhook_ruby/README.md

 There are many other possible keys to be sent to Microsoft Incoming Webhook API.
 But pay attention to always send **at least** the 2 keys.

-# Gem public interface
+### Gem public interface

-The `MicrosoftTeamsIncomingWebhookRuby::Message` has 3 main methods:
+The `MicrosoftTeamsIncomingWebhookRuby::Message` class has 3 main methods:

 - `new`: Initialization of object.
-You need to pass a block as parameters, containing the structure that will be converted automatically to JSON and be sent to Microsoft Incoming Webhook API.
+You need to pass a block as parameter, containing the message structure.
+This structure will be converted automatically to JSON and be sent to Microsoft Incoming Webhook API.
 - `builder`: Message builder object, that allows add/redefine/remove fields arbitrarily.
 - `send`: Invocation of Incoming Webhook API, using HTTPS.

+### Message structure

+The Microsoft Incoming Webhook API allows us to send a variety of fields, that will result in diferents cards displayed in Teams channels.

+Because of this, the gem will not enforce any schema in message structure.
+The only required parameters are `url` and `text`.
+Any other options will be accepted, considering that Microsoft Incoming Webhook API accepts it.

 ### Configuration of message structure lately of initialization